awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

 <a name="details"></a>
  ### Peer-2-Peer example details

- The F1 Peer-2-Peer example demonstrates Peer-2-Peer transfers between all 8 slots of the f1.16xlarge instance.
+ The F1 Peer-2-Peer example demonstrates Peer-2-Peer transfers between all the FPGAs of the f1.16xlarge (8 FPGAs) or f1.4xlarge (2 FPGAs) instance.
 The example performs writes and read/compares to verify the data.
+The example takes an argument ?instance_type(-I), based on the instance type the test will be performing data transfers between different FPGAs.

- In the example there are two loops of Peer-2-Peer transfers (one loop per FPGA group):
+ In the example for a f1.16xlarge instance there are two loops of Peer-2-Peer transfers (one loop per FPGA group):
 ```
  Loop1:
     1. FPGA Slot0 performs a Peer-2-Peer write transfer of 64 bytes to FPGA Slot1